robsimmonds/carta-collab-controller/docs/src/step_by_step.rst

 Install Node.js
 ~~~~~~~~~~~~~~~

 We recommend installing the `latest LTS version <https://github.com/nodejs/release#release-schedule>`_ of Node.js (currently v22) from the `NodeSource repository <https://github.com/nodesource/distributions>`_.
 The minimum version required for CARTA 5.x is v20.
-The oldest version known to work with CARTA 4.x is v16.

 .. tabs::